nishant05gaurav/Notes/HTML.md

 - Reasons:
   - The web server looks for an `index.html` file in the root directory by default.
 If found, this file is served to the user as the initial webpage they see.
   - Used to organize and structure the main content of a website.
 It can contain links to other pages and other menus.
   - Search engines like Google often prioritize indexing the content of the `index.html` file when crawling websites.
-A well-optimized `index.html` page can improve a website's visibility hence better for SEO (Search Engine Optimazation).
+A well-optimized `index.html` page can improve a website's visibility hence better for SEO (Search Engine Optimization).

 ### A Basic HTML Page
 ![alt text](image-1.png)

  <!-- Update Image -->

 - A tag is like a container for either content or other HTML tags.
   **`HTML Document --> Browser --> Rendered Page`**
-- Most of the HTML elements have openning and closing tag with content in between opening and closing tags.
+- Most of the HTML elements have opening and closing tags with content in between opening and closing tags.
 - Some HTML tags have no content so they are called empty elements. eg: `<br>`
-- We can either use `.html` or `.htm` extension
+- We can either use the `.html` or `.htm` extension
 - `<!-- HTML Comment -->` used as comment in HTML pages
 - Case insensitive i.e. `<H1>` is same as `<h1>`

 ### HTML Element

-- Building blocks used to create the structure and content of a web page & consists of a start tag, content, and an end tag.
+- Building blocks used to create the structure and content of a web page & consist of a start tag, content, and an end tag.
 - Represent various types of content such as text, images, videos, forms, and more.
 - They provide the structure and semantics necessary for web browsers to render web pages correctly.
   - `Block-level elements`: